 How Neutron Imaging Works

-Most nondestructive testing and inspection professionals rely on nuclear fission reactors to perform neutron imaging.
+Most nondestructive testing and inspection professionals rely on nuclear fission reactors instead of neutron beams to perform neutron imaging.
 The reactions within the reactor between free neutrons and rods of fissile uranium create even more neutrons, which can be repurposed for imaging.
 However, only a few nuclear reactors (built for science research, not power generation) are available for use, and there are high logistical costs due to the size of the reactor, demand, security and safety regulations associated with highly radioactive material, etc.

 How is neutron imaging different from X-ray imaging?